 Also known as Blackbar Triggerfish, Hawaiian Triggerfish, Huma Huma Trigger, Humu Picasso Triggerfish, Lagoon Huma, Lagoon Triggerfish, Painted Trigger, Painted Triggerfish, Picassofish, Prickly Triggerfish, Reef Triggerfish, White-banded Triggerfish, White-barred Triggerfish.

-They feed on algae, corals, crustaceans, detritus, eggs, fish, invertebrates and sea urchins.
+They feed on algae, corals, crustaceans, detritus, eggs, fish, invertebrates, and sea urchins.

-Juveniles found secretively over rubble patches.
+Juveniles found secretively, close to holes in rubble patches.

 Length - 25cm